retaildevcrews/helium/docs/EngineeringPractices.md

 - Code changes reviewed & signed off
 - Existing documentation is updated (readme, .md's)
 - New documentation needed to support the change is created
-- Code changes checked into master
+- Code changes checked into main
 - All existing automated tests (unit and/or e2e) pass successfully, new tests added as needed
 - CI completes successfully
 - CD completes successfully